PyTorchGeoNodes

 BibTeX

-author = {Stekovic, Sinisa and Ainetter, Stefan and D'Urso, Mattia and Fraundorfer, Friedrich and Lepetit, Vincent},
+author = {Stekovic, Sinisa and Artykov, Arslan and Ainetter, Stefan and D'Urso, Mattia and Fraundorfer, Friedrich},

 title = {PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction},